AakashMasand/docker-kube-projects/README.md

 - Build our image using docker file.dev
 - Tell travis how to basically run our test-suite
 - Tell travis how to deploy code to AWS

+## Task 5 - Setup AWS Elastic Beanstalk
+AWS would not let me setup an account on my email ID, hence, did not continue with this, however, I have added the code for the same in .travis.yml.